 Agentic Workflow Orchestration

 Pattern: Use autonomous AI agents to analyze findings, reason about remediation options, and take action within safe boundaries.
 An orchestration layer coordinates specialized agents for static analysis, dynamic rendering checks, data extraction, and remediation planning.
-A supervisor or policy engine governs actions, ensures explainability, and enforces guardrails.
+A policy engine governs actions, ensures explainability, and enforces guardrails.

 Policy-as-Code for Accessibility